Blog Article / 16 May 2018

 - Warsaw Vodka Factory “Koneser”

-- Museum of Warsaw Praga located in the oldest building in Praga, dating back to the 18th century
+- Museum of Warsaw Praga is located in the oldest building in Praga, dating back to the 18th century

 Wilanów Palace and Garden

 As you already know, Warsaw was approximately 85 percent destroyed during the war.
 But there is one very important object that survived this terrible period practically intact – it’s Wilanów Palace, the summer residence of King John III Sobieski, also known as the “Polish Versailles”.
-The Wilanów complex, situated 10 km from the city center and composed of the palace, garden, numerous buildings and monuments, is a place where you can spend an almost entire day.
+The Wilanów complex, situated 10 km from the city center and composed of the palace, garden, numerous buildings, and monuments, is a place where you can spend almost the entire day.

 Author: Monika Makiej